-At Above It All Treatment Center, we treat alcohol and many types of drug addiction including heroin, cocaine, meth and much more.
-We also treat a wide range of co-occurring disorders.Your journey will begin with an evaluation with our addiction treatment specialists, who will speak with you and develop a meaningful and safe plan for your addiction rehab and recovery here at Above It All Treatment Center.
+At Above It All Treatment Center, we help clients find the best partner to help treat alcohol and many types of drug addiction including heroin, cocaine, meth and much more.
+We also have partners that support a wide range of co-occurring disorders.Your journey will begin with an evaluation with an addiction treatment specialists, who will speak with you and develop a meaningful and safe plan for your addiction rehab and recovery.

-We offer treatment program options for both inpatient and outpatient care, and recommend that you talk to your drug or alcohol addiction care specialist about the treatment that is right for you.
-Additionally, make sure you take advantage of the aftercare services we provide, which are essential for maintaining lifelong sobriety.
+There are a number of partner facilities that offer treatment program options for both inpatient and outpatient care, and recommend that you talk to your drug or alcohol addiction care specialist about the treatment that is right for you.
+Additionally, make sure you take advantage of aftercare services, which are essential for maintaining lifelong sobriety.

 We cannot stress enough is the importance of being open with your family members and close friends—letting them know how much you cherish their support, and sharing any specific ways in which they can help you.
 You will need support structures in place for your recovery to be long lasting.To get started with this process—and to take another big step toward a life of freedom, hope and healing from substance abuse—contact our encouraging and supportive team today to get you on the path to sober living.